Pit River canyon public land in northern California

 If the Pit is running too hard or feels too physical for the day, pivot to the Upper Sacramento for a more forgiving freestone option or to Hat Creek if you need a technical trout backup with simpler footing and clearer public structure.

-Verify CDFW's current Pit River regulations and any project or land-manager notices before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Pit River rules and any project or land-manager notices before fishing.
 Rules and safe access can vary by reach.

 Pit River Campground context